 These materials were provided to the selected artists and designers, who explored their potential (qualities and opportunities) and provided Officina Corpuscoli feedback about the way properties needed to be improved to meet requirements for a range of specific products and applications.
 Such process lead to the development of novel material concepts and qualities, for unprecedented design solutions.

 The results have been presented as part of the exhibition FUNGAL FUTURES / Growing Domestic Bio-Landscapes.

-‘Mycelium Design’ has been supported by a NWO grant (Embedded Research) for the Creative Industry.
+‘Mycelium Design’ was by a NWO grant (Embedded Research) for the Creative Industry.

 Concept, design and development:

 Maurizio Montalti (OC), Han Wösten (UU), Willem Velthoven (Mediamatic)

 Maurizio Montalti (OC), Han Wösten (UU), Pauline Krijgsheld (UU), Kasia Lukasiewicz (UU), Luis Lugones (UU)